 Alex Bradford Park: Named for Bessemer native and popular jazz musician Alex Bradford.
 The lighted public park has benches and a fountain.
 It is located in downtown Bessemer at First Avenue North and 19th Street.

 Carver Park: Carver Park, located at Second Avenue North and Seventh Street is a large park with a little league baseball field, walking track, picnic and family areas, kiddie equipment and city-owned fields.

 Debardeleben Park: Described as an “oasis”, Debardeleben Park is named after the city’s founder Henry Debardeleben.
 The park is nestled in the heart of downtown.
 It has picnic tables, a bandstand and a renovated Doughboy statue with the names of local World War I vets inscribed.
 The park also serves as site of the annual Bob Sykes Blues and BBQ Festival.

 Southside Community Park: This park next to Hard School includes a baseball/softball field for youth sports, picnic tables, basketball goals and will soon feature a new walking track.
 Located at the end of Berkley Avenue and 29th Street South.

-Roosevelt Park: Located on 17 acres at Highway 150/14th Street between Hall Avenue and Clarendon Avenue, Roosevelt Park is home to many features, including a walking track, walking trail, tennis courts, baseball and softball fields, a rented clubhouse, a children’s play area and more.
-The park is set to undergo major renovations beginning in the fall/winter of 2014 and will include a new city Recreational Facility, an amphitheater, a walking trail, picnic pavilion and more.
-The project is slated for completion by 2016.
+Roosevelt Park: Located beside the city’s new Recreation Center Hall Roosevelt Park is home to many features, including a walking trail, tennis courts, baseball and softball fields, an amphitheater, picnic pavilion and more.
 A tourist attraction is an old captured German artillery piece which points toward the roadway.
-The clubhouse at the park can be rented for a price of $35 for four hours.

 100 14th Street South